adrianlzt/cerebro/networking/dns/soa.md

                          172800 )     ; minimum (   2 days)

+Por que no poner un expire muy pequeño:
+A name server will no longer consider itself Authoritative if it hasn't been able to refresh the zone data in the time limit declared in this value.

+How long a secondary will still treat its copy of the zone data as valid if it can't contact the primary.This value should be greater than how long a major outage would typically last, and must be greater than the minimum and retry intervals, to avoid having a secondary expire the data before it gets a chance to get a new copy.After a zone is expired a secondary will still continue to try to contact the primary, but it will no longer provide nameservice for the zone.2-4 weeks are suggested values.
+[RFC1912]

 http://www.ietf.org/rfc/rfc1912.txt
 In the SOA record of every zone, remember to fill in the e-mail address that will get to the person who maintains the DNS at your